Chapter 18. Execution

 This is used to adjust the set of tests available for execution.
 A check box against each executable name indicates whether that executable will be included when the Run button is pressed.
 The Check All and Uncheck All buttons may be used to check or uncheck all items.
 Items may also be individually checked or unchecked.

-When the property sheet is first displayed, it will be pre-populated with those test executables that have been linked using the Build/Tests operation against the current configuration.
+When the dialog is first displayed, it will be pre-populated with those test executables that have been linked using the Build/Tests operation against the current configuration.

 Run tests